 Down to Earth also offers many different blends, along with individual ingredients such as kelp, bone, and blood meal.
 While you can mix your own blends with these ingredients, I like to keep it easy and use their pre-made blends.

-I’ll include a list of their most popular fertilizer mixes on Amazon, along with which fruit tree you should pair them with.
+I’ll include a list of their most popular fertilizer mixes on Amazon, along with which fruiting plant you should pair them with.